Skip to Content

 Well… with constant internal fetal monitoring comes breaking the water (amniotic sac) and laboring in bed.
 By doing these two interventions the risk of infection has increased and also the need for an epidural (because her range of pain coping has decreased by limiting her movement).

-Therefore, under the careful guidance of a trusted care provider, laboring at home as long as possible is a key component to achieving a VBAC.
+Therefore, under the careful guidance of a trusted care provider, laboring at home as long as possible may be a key component to achieving a VBAC.

 Time Out!